Ready to become a nurse leader? Shape the future of patient care and directly impact healthcare delivery with Walden’s accredited program.

 Officially recognized by the U.S. Secretary of Education as a national accreditation agency, the Commission on Collegiate Nursing Education (CCNE) is an autonomous accrediting agency, contributing to the improvement of the public's health.
 CCNE ensures the quality and integrity of baccalaureate, graduate, and residency programs in nursing.

-Note on Certification: Walden’s MSN program is designed to provide the academic degree required to apply for national certifications.
-Because no graduate program can guarantee that graduates will achieve national certification, we encourage students to consult the appropriate credentialing center for the specific requirements.
-It is an individual’s responsibility to understand, evaluate, and comply with all requirements relating to national certification as requirements vary widely.
-Walden makes no representations or guarantee that completion of Walden coursework or programs will permit an individual to obtain national certification.
-For more information about certification programs, students should contact the American Nurses Credentialing Center at www.nursingworld.org/ancc, or other certification websites.
+Note on Certification: Walden’s MSN program is designed to academically prepare graduates to apply for national certification.
+Walden makes no representations or guarantees that completion of Walden coursework or programs will permit an individual to achieve national certification.
+We encourage students to consult an appropriate certifying body for the specific certification eligibility requirements.
+Students should also consult their state board of nursing or other state agency to determine what certifications are required or accepted in that state.
+It is an individual’s responsibility to understand, evaluate, and comply with all requirements relating to national certification, as requirements vary widely.
+For more information about nurse practitioner certification exams, students should visit the American Academy of Nurse Practitioners Certification Board at www.aanpcert.org, the American Nurses Credentialing Center at www.nursingworld.org/ancc, or other nurse practitioner certification websites.

 Note on Competency-Based MSN Specializations

-Walden University is currently unable to accept applications for the competency-based MSN specializations in Nurse Executive, Nursing Education, and Nursing Informatics from residents of the following states: Alabama, Alaska, Florida, Georgia, Idaho, Iowa, Massachusetts, Minnesota, Missouri, Nebraska, New York, North Carolina, Rhode Island, South Dakota, Tennessee, Texas, Washington, and Wyoming.
+Walden University is currently unable to accept applications for the competency-based MSN specializations in Nurse Executive, Nursing Education, and Nursing Informatics from residents of the following states: Alaska, Massachusetts, Minnesota, New York, Rhode Island, and Washington.